26 Helpful Tips For Installing Security Systems In Your Home

 If you decide to connect to a monitoring service, you may also need a landline or a good cellular signal.
 Check with the manufacturer for phone and Internet requirements before you buy.

 Some alarm systems come equipped with internal battery backup.
 But if you lose power, you also lose your modem and WiFi router, and that means you lose alerts from your home’s security system.
-Protect yourself by installing an uninterruptible power supply system (around $125) from any electronics store.
-Here are some helpful tips on surviving a power outage.
+Protect yourself by installing an uninterruptible power supply system from any electronics store.